Muthaiga Country Club: In popular culture

 Evelyn Waugh describes the Muthaiga Country Club in his 1931 travel book Remote People (also included in the anthology When the Going Was Good).
 Whilst Waugh was unable to find accommodation on the premises, he discovered, upon his arrival in Nairobi, to be already a temporary member, as he had been registered by the secretary of the club who knew about his arrival.

-Lucinda Riley frequently uses this place in her sixth book of The Seven Sisters called The Sun Sister, as an splendorous club in 1940's.
+The club is featured in Lucinda Riley's 2019 novel The Sun Sister, the sixth book in the author's The Seven Sisters series.

+The club is also mentioned in Ernest Hemingway's short story "The Short Happy Life of Francis Macomber", a story centered around big game hunting in Kenya.